marshallshen/security_architecture_and_engineering/the_internet_of_things.md

 # The Internet of Things
 ## What is the "Internet of Things"?

-- Non-computing device with CPU and connectivity.
+> Non-computing device with CPU and connectivity:
-- Thermostats, fitness sensors, smart TVs.
+Thermostats, fitness sensors, smart TVs.

 ### Embedded Systems: